 Bipolar Disorder in Children – Causes and Effects

-Anyone can develop Bipolar Disorder, including children and teens.
-However, the onset of Bipolar Disorder is in their late teen or early adult years.
+Anyone can develop this Disorder, including children and teens.
+However, the onset of this illness is in their late teen or early adult years.
 But it can occur in children of any age.
 A total of 8.7 million people is affected in India, out of which 0.2% – 0.4% are children.
 The illness usually lasts a lifetime.

-There are no scientifically proven causes of bipolar disorder, but several factors may contribute to the illness.
-Family genes may be one factor because Bipolar Disorder sometimes runs in families.
+There are no scientifically proven causes of bipolar, but several factors may contribute to the illness.
+Family genes may be one factor because the Disorder sometimes runs in families.

-Bipolar Disorder is not the normal change of mood every kid goes through.
-The symptoms of bipolar disorder are more powerful than normal.
+It is not the normal change of mood every kid goes through.
+The symptoms of this disorder are more powerful than normal.
 These symptoms are so strong that it affects the child’s overall well-being and hinders functioning in school and makes it very difficult to get along with friends and family.
 Some children even try to hurt themselves or attempt suicide.
 The episodes may occur anytime even while doing a simple art activity.

 The child with bipolar disorder may have manic episodes, depressive episodes, or ‘mixed’ episodes.
 A mixed episode has both manic and depressive symptoms.
 These mood episodes lead to symptoms that can last up to a week or two or sometimes longer.
 During an episode, the symptoms can last every day for most of the day.